HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 While most of the median TTLs are high, the lower percentiles highlight some of the missed caching opportunities.
 For example, the median TTL for images is 28 hours, however the 25th percentile is just one-two hours and the 10th percentile indicates that 10% of cacheable image content is cached for less than one hour.

-By exploring the cacheability by content type in more detail in figure 5 below, we can see that approximately half of all HTML responses are considered non-cacheable.
+By exploring the cacheability by content type in more detail in Figure 16.5 below, we can see that approximately half of all HTML responses are considered non-cacheable.
 Additionally, 16% of images and scripts are non-cacheable.

 {{ figure_markup(
   image="fig5.png",